sebastesnorvegicus/straumsnu.js/src/docs/Presentation.md

 </tide>
 ```

-The waterlevel elements here is what we are looking for:
+The waterlevel elements here what we are looking for:
 * The predicted time of high/low tide in Bodø
 * The predicted water level at this times

+What does the app do with this information?
 * Scuba dive planners need to know when the tide in Saltsraumen will turn.
 This occurs 1 hour 41 minutes after high/low tide in Bodø.
-So we need to add 101 min to the predicted times.
+So we need to add 101 minutes to the predicted times.
 * Scuba dive planners also need to know the difference between previous and current amplitude.
-This is a good measure on how strong the current will be.
+This is a good measure on how strong the current will be, and must be calculated.
 * Because we are using Javascript, we need to convert data to json to operate on it.
-* Since prediction data hardly changes at all, we want to cache data.
+* Since prediction data rarely changes, we want to cache data to improve performance
 * We also want to show moon phases to the user

 ## Code files ##
 * straumsnu.js:       Set up event handlers and calling tidetimeshifter for 7 days
-* tidetimeshifter.js: Set up url, fetch data, convert til JSON and add 1:41 to times
+* tidetimeshifter.js: Set up url, call code that fetches data and converts to JSON.
+Then it adds 1:41 to fetched times.
 * cache.js:           Get and cache data
 * xmlText2json:       Convert from XML to json
 * moonphases.js:      100 years of hard coded moon phases
 * models.js:          Converting given data to viewmodel objects handy for UI rendering
 * UI.js:              Functions rendering HTML